-The 5 inch length and selection of colors makes these flukes an outstanding choice for all types of bass fishing rigs.
+The 5-inch length and selection of colors make these flukes an outstanding choice for all types of bass fishing rigs.

 This 5-inch fluke offers a rapid and realistic sinking motion that wiggles and jiggles in a realistic way as it falls.

 For those that want a larger fluke, this 8 inch monster gives you an excellent movement profile as you move it through the water.

 This 5-inch fluke glides through the water in smooth and graceful movements that will get nearby bass to bite quickly.

 If you’re searching for a smaller fluke, the 3-inch Baby Z offers an appealing baitfish shape and an assortment of colors to suit your needs.